 Every year, Northern Michigan University awards $2,500 and $1,500 in scholarships to the first and second place teams, respectively.
 Additionally, one student is awarded the Dave Goldsmith Scholarship.

-The High School Bowl series will return in October for our 36th season.
+High School Bowl will return to the air in October 2014.

 Check out High School Bowl on Facebook

 *Games 7 & 8 were not recorded and will not be broadcast on November 23 as originally scheduled.
 On the day those games were scheduled, we had technical difficulties that prevented us from recording.
 Three out of the four teams had traveled long-distance and decided that they would go ahead and play that day, rather than making the trip to our studios twice.
 The results were - Game 7: Gwinn 280, Chassell 60.
 Game 8: Engadine 190, Watersmeet 180.

 High School Bowl Air Dates and Game Photos 2013-14

 Congratulations Houghton -- 2014 High School Bowl Champs!

 2014 HSB Champs Houghton and 2nd Place Sault Ste.
 Marie

 MARQUETTE, April 12, 2014: The Houghton Gremlins played the Sault Ste.
 Marie Blue Devils in the 2014 High School Bowl Championship and won by a score of 320-80.
 Forty schools from the Upper Peninsula field teams for Public TV 13's High School Bowl tournament, now celebrating 36 years on the air.

 Northern Michigan University awarded scholarships to the first and second-place winners, with Houghton receiving $2500 and Sault Ste.
 Marie $1500 in scholarship funds to be distributed by the schools.